dotnet/AspNetCore.Docs/aspnetcore/tutorials/publish-to-azure-webapp-using-vscode.md

 Leveraging the Azure App Service extension for Visual Studio Code, follow the steps below to publish the website directly to the Azure App Service.

-### If you're creating a new Web App
+### If you're creating a new web app

 - Right click the `publish` folder and select `Deploy to Web App...`
-- Select the subscription you want to create the Web App
+- Select the subscription you want to create the web app
 - Select `Create New Web App`
-- Enter a name for the Web App
+- Enter a name for the web app

-The extension will create the new Web App and will automatically start deploying the package to it.
+The extension will create the new web app and will automatically start deploying the package to it.
 Once the deployment is finished, click `Browse Website` to validate the deployment.